Adult Career Pathways Team

 Christina Hubbard (Associate Director) has 15 years of experience in higher education.
 She has worked for Adult Career Pathways since its inception in 2011.
 Prior to her current position as Associate Director, she worked as both an access and success counselor for the program.
 Her career has also included a variety of roles working with adult college students for various universities as well as the federal government.
 Christina earned a Bachelor of Arts in English at University of Maryland University College, a Master of Education from Regent University, and a graduate certificate in college counseling from the University of California, Los Angeles.
 She is currently pursuing a doctorate in education, specializing in higher education and adult students at George Mason University.

-Jolene Virgo (Program and Data Manager) - Since graduating from Syracuse University with a degree in mathematics, Jolene has worked in education and nonprofit organizations serving nontraditional students and providing program services for underrepresented and/or at-risk student populations.
-She began her career at Syracuse University with the Collegiate Science Technology Entry Program working with minority students in STEM and pre-professional programs, after which she spent three years at J. Sargeant Reynolds Community College in Virginia providing services for an inmate population out of the Goochland campus.
-Before returning to Virginia this year to work at NOVA, she most recently worked for Communities in Schools of Marietta/Cobb County in the metro-Atlanta area of Georgia helping with dropout prevention in the county schools.
+Jolene Virgo (Program and Data Manager) graduated from Syracuse University with a degree in mathematics and since then has worked in education and nonprofit organizations serving nontraditional students and providing program services for underrepresented and/or at-risk student populations.
+She began her career at Syracuse University with the Collegiate Science Technology Entry Program working with minority students in STEM and pre-professional programs.
+After which she spent three years at J. Sargeant Reynolds Community College in Virginia providing services for an inmate population out of the Goochland campus.
+Before returning back to Virginia this year to work at NOVA, she most recently worked for Communities in Schools of Marietta/Cobb County in the metro-Atlanta area of Georgia helping with dropout prevention in the county schools.
 Her background includes grant and project management centered on student success.

 Wende Ruffin-Lowry (Success Counselor) entered the fields of counseling and education more than ten years ago.
 She has worked with students of all ages from around the globe.
 Wende began her work as a NOVA counselor in 2009 and has been with ACP since the program’s inception in 2011.
 Prior to NOVA, Wende was employed as a teacher and as an admissions counselor for another university.
 Wende graduated from Auburn University with a Bachelor of Science in Business Administration.
 She holds a Master of Science in Business Administration from Strayer University and a Master of Education in Counseling and Development from George Mason University.

-Theresa Gentile (Success Advisor) - Theresa graduated from the University of Virginia with degrees in government and psychology.
+Theresa Gentile (Success Advisor) graduated from the University of Virginia with degrees in government and psychology.
 After developing a deep passion for service learning as an undergraduate, Theresa joined AmeriCorps through the Virginia College Advising Corps to work as an advisor with first-generation college students.
 She served at the NOVA-Alexandria campus for two years, supporting students in the transfer process to four-year schools.
-Theresa has been with ACP since August of 2012 and is currently working on her master’s degree in school counseling at George Washington University.
+Theresa has been with Adult Career Pathways since August of 2012 and is currently working on her master’s degree in school counseling at George Washington University.

 Erika Coddington (Success Advisor) has more than 10 years of experience working with student success in higher education.
 Her recent experience includes helping to launch an Early Alert program to support academically at-risk students.
 Erika also developed student success webinars while working as a Success Coach for NOVA’s Extended Learning Institute.
 Her webinars focused on math anxiety and "The 7 Habits of Highly Effective College Students".
 Prior to her work at NOVA, Erika worked at Montgomery College in Rockville, Md. as a Campus Outreach Coordinator, where she launched initiatives on peer mentoring, first-year experience, programming and outreach initiatives involving time management, mentoring and tutoring support for returning adult students.
 Erika holds a Bachelor of Arts in Psychology from Saint Mary’s College and a Master of Education with a concentration in Counseling Psychology from Frostburg University.